ADGEfficiency/dsr-rl/notes/markdown/2_intro_to_rl.md

 - play games
 - learn sequential algorithms - attention, memory, conditional computation, activations

+All of these problems involve **decision making**.

 \newpage

 ## Related methods

 ![Faces of RL - David Silver Lecture 1](../../assets/images/section_2/faces_rl.png){ width=35%, height=35% }

+A **domain specific** algorithm for your problem - if you have one, use it!
+Reinforcement learning is about generalization - but this generalization comes at a cost (that domain specific problems don't have).

 **Evolutionary methods** - [wikipedia](https://en.wikipedia.org/wiki/Evolutionary_algorithm)